junxit/us-congress-bills-111/bill.md

     - **(i)** whether any new production was brought online;
     - **(ii)** whether any facilities halted production unexpectedly; and
     - **(iii)** whether any facilities used for production were decommissioned or otherwise permanently removed from service; and
-  - **(C)** an assessment of progress made in the previous 5 years toward establishing domestic production of molybdenum-99 for medical uses, including the extent to which other medical isotopes coproduced with molybdenum-99, such as iodine-131 and xenon-133, are being used for medical purposes.
+  - **(C)** an assessment of progress made in the previous 5 years toward establishing domestic production of molybdenum-99 for medical uses, including the extent to which other medical isotopes coproducedthat have been produced with molybdenum-99, such as iodine-131 and xenon-133, are being used for medical purposes.
 - **(2)** An assessment of the progress made by the Department of Energy and others to eliminate all worldwide use of highly enriched uranium in reactor fuel, reactor targets, and medical isotope production facilities.

-## § 9.
+## § 9.8.
 Definitions

 In this Act the following definitions apply:

-- **(1)** *Highly enriched uranium* The term “highly enriched uranium” means uranium enriched to 20 percent or greater in the isotope U-235.
+- **(1)** *Highly enriched uranium* The term highly enriched uranium means uranium enriched to 20 percent or greater in the isotope U-235.
-- **(2)** *Low enriched uranium* The term “low enriched uranium” means uranium enriched to less than 20 percent in the isotope U-235.
+- **(2)** *Low enriched uranium* The term low enriched uranium means uranium enriched to less than 20 percent in the isotope U-235.